sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/axe/index.md

 That will run [axe-core](https://github.com/dequelabs/axe-core) and generate a new **axe** tab in your HTML result.
 The number of violations (per type) will automatically be sent to Graphite/InfluxDB.

+## Rules
+[See the full list](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md) of the tested accessibility rules when you run Axe.

 ## Configure Axe
 You can [configure Axe](https://github.com/dequelabs/axe-core/blob/master/doc/API.md#api-name-axeconfigure) which rules/checks that will be used.
 In the *axe* namespace we pass on all parameters to the configuration object of Axe. `--axe.checks` will result in a configuration object like: